DCC-Lab/myTk/README.md

 The most important aspect to understand with Tk is how to position things on screen, and I have found it quite confusing.
 There are three "layout managers" in Tk: `grid`, `pack` and `place`.
 Grid allows you to conceptually separate a view (or widget in Tk) into a grid, and place objects on that grid.
 The grid may adjust its size to fit the objects (or not) depending on the options that are passed.
 If the window is resized, then some columns and rows may resize, depending on options (`column/row` `weight`) and the widget itself may also resize (depending on its `sticky` options ).
 When adding objects, they may adjust their size or force the size of the grid element (`grid_propagate`).
 Finally, you can place an element in a range of rows and columns by using the `rowspan` and `columnspan` keywords.

 The tutorials that helped me the most are: [pythonguis.com](https://www.pythonguis.com/faq/pack-place-and-grid-in-tkinter/) and [TkDocs](https://tkdocs.com/tutorial/index.html).

-The key elements to remember when using the grid layout manager:

-1.

 ## Classes